coralsanchezmartin/LTPAQ_MATLAB_code/README.md

 ```

-3. Once you’ve navigated to the desired location, clone the repository to your local machine:
+3. Once you’ve navigated to the desired location, clone the repository to your local machine, typing “git clone” followed by the link of the Github repository:

 ```bash